-Other GE Related Party Transactions
+Other Related Party

-In connection with the Transactions, on July 3, 2017, we executed a promissory note with GE that represents certain cash that we are holding on GE's behalf due to the restricted nature of the cash.
+In connection with the Transactions, on July 3, 2017, we executed a promissory note with GE (which was amended and restated on July 31, 2019 in connection with the entry into the Omnibus Agreement referenced above) that represents certain cash that we are holding on GE's behalf due to the restricted nature of the cash.
 The restriction arises as the majority of the cash cannot be released, transferred or otherwise converted into a non-restricted market currency due to the lack of market liquidity, capital controls or similar monetary or exchange limitations by a Government entity of the jurisdiction in which such cash is situated.
 There is no maturity date on the promissory note, but we remain obligated to repay GE, therefore, this obligation is reflected as short-term borrowings.
+As of December 31, 2019, of the \$273 million due to GE, \$162 million was held in the form of cash and \$111 million was held in the form of investment securities.
 As of December 31, 2018, of the \$896 million due to GE, \$747 million was held in the form of cash and \$149 million was held in the form of investment securities.
-As of December 31, 2017, of the \$1,124 million due to GE, \$997 million was held in the form of cash and \$127 million was held in the form of investment securities.
 A corresponding liability is reported in short-term borrowings in the consolidated and combined statements of financial position.